citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 Eight days after I arrived in the vicinity of N\*\**, but instead of entering the village, took a by-road that brought me to the valley of Dolores’ residence.
 On arriving at the path that years before I had passed in the company of my cousin, I could not but think of her graceful figure, her brilliant look, her joyous words.
 I heard the echo of her silvery laugh, which appeared still to vibrate in the solitude.
 What changes had occurred since then! —my aunt was dead, my poor father had followed her, my love was the wife of another (I do not know if I have mentioned her marriage with Don Basilio), and last my cousin, then a happy girl, now buried in affliction.
 I had avoided the village that brought back so many sad remembrances, and knew nothing of Dolores.

-As I approached the cottage unusual sounds reached me, and under a tree were several. horses ready saddled.
+As I approached the cottage unusual sounds reached me, and under a tree were several horses ready saddled.
 I gave mine the spur and arrived at the door the same moment that the priest of the village and several persons were issuing from it, and the old priest, recognizing me, said, “What a coincidence to meet you here," at the same time detaining me at the door.
 He was a respectable old man, who had been the village pastor since I was a child.

 “Is Dolores within?”
 I asked after the first salutation.